SEARCH

-This guide to growing and caring for String of Pearls (Semecio rowleyannus) is excerpted from the book, A Beginner’s Guide to Succulent Gardening: A Step-by-Step Guide to Growing Beautiful & Long-Lasting Succulents by Taku Furuya.
+This guide to growing and caring for String of Pearls (Semecio rowleyannus) is from the book, A Beginner’s Guide to Succulent Gardening: A Step-by-Step Guide to Growing Beautiful & Long-Lasting Succulents by Taku Furuya.

 If you want to propagate an orchid, this shows how to use keiki paste to create orchid babies.

-This excerpt from A Beginner’s Guide to Succulent Gardening: A Step-by-Step Guide to Growing Beautiful & Long-Lasting Succulents by Taku Furuya is used with permission from Tuttle Publishing who also provided a review copy.
+This selection from A Beginner’s Guide to Succulent Gardening: A Step-by-Step Guide to Growing Beautiful & Long-Lasting Succulents by Taku Furuya is used with permission from Tuttle Publishing who also provided a review copy.

 How to Grow String of Pearls